Weight

 Example

-Most problems involving weight calculation are simple; complex problems usually instead involve gravitational force and space.
+Most problems involving weight calculation are simple; complex problems usually involve gravitational force in diverse contexts such as orbital mechanics or planetary exploration.

 Simple